Editing Tips: Punctuation in AP Style

 AP Style on Possessive Apostrophes

-AP style also has rules for how to use possessive apostrophes when a word ends in “s.”
+AP style also has rules for how to use possessive apostrophes when a word ends in the letter “s.”
 This ultimately comes down to the type of noun and whether it is singular or plural:

 In other words, if following AP style punctuation rules, you will only need the extra “s” after a possessive apostrophe when something belongs to a singular common noun.